 EnDev Phase 1 Achievements

 For EnDev, the objective in phase 1 (2005 – 2009) was to provide sustainable access to modern energy services to 3.1 million people by supporting access for households, social institutions and small businesses in developing countries.
-However, EnDev was able to provide 5.1 million people with energy access in its phase 1.
+However, EnDev was able to provide 5.1 million people with energy access in phase 1, thus was subsequently scaled up.
 For more information about country measures, see Countries.